creold/illustrator-scripts/md/Color.md

 * CycleGradientForward.jsx
 * CycleGradientRandom.jsx

 A set of 4 scripts that change the color order of gradient stops.
 The position of the stops and opacity don't change.

+> **Warning**
-Unfortunately, the copied gradients are one swatch in the Illustrator.
+> Unfortunately, the copied gradients are one swatch in the Illustrator.
 Manually break the link by changing the gradient twice with the `Reverse Gradient` button.

 ![CycleGradient](https://i.ibb.co/84GsCBK/cycle-Gradient.gif)

 ## DistributeGradientStops
 [![Direct](https://img.shields.io/badge/Direct%20Link-DistributeGradientStops.jsx-FF6900.svg)](http://bit.do/distgradstops) [![Download](https://img.shields.io/badge/Download%20All-Zip%20archive-0088CC.svg)](https://bit.ly/2M0j95N)

 Distributes uniform spacing between all the gradients stops without changing the position of the outermost stops.

+> **Warning**
-Unfortunately, the copied gradients are one swatch in the Illustrator.
+> Unfortunately, the copied gradients are one swatch in the Illustrator.
 Manually break the link by changing the gradient twice with the `Reverse Gradient` button.

 ![DistributeGradientStops](https://i.ibb.co/6XNkFqS/Distribute-Gradient-Stops.gif)